Cryptomeria

-Cryptomeria (literally "hidden parts") is a monotypic genus of conifer in the cypress family Cupressaceae, formerly belonging to the family Taxodiaceae.
+Cryptomeria (literally "hidden parts") is a monotypic genus of conifer in the cypress family Cupressaceae.
 It includes only one species, Cryptomeria japonica (syn.
 Cupressus japonica L.f.).
-It used to be considered by some to be endemic to Japan (see remark below under 'Endemism'), where it is known as Sugi (杉).
-The tree is called Japanese cedar or Japanese redwood in English.
-It has been extensively introduced and cultivated for wood production on the Azores.
+It is considered to be endemic to Japan, where it is known as Sugi (杉).
+The tree is also called Japanese cedar or Japanese redwood in English.
+It has been extensively introduced, and cultivated for wood production on the Azores and elsewhere.

 Description

 Cryptomeria is a very large evergreen tree, reaching up to 60 m tall and 4 m trunk diameter, with red-brown bark which peels in vertical strips.
 The leaves are arranged spirally, needle-like, 0.5–1 cm long; and the seed cones globular, 1–2 cm diameter with about 20–40 scales.
 It is superficially similar to the related giant sequoia (Sequoiadendron giganteum), from which it can be differentiated by the longer leaves (under 0.5 cm in the giant sequoia) and smaller cones (4–6 cm in the giant sequoia), and the harder bark on the trunk (thick, soft and spongy in giant sequoia).
+Prior to 1916, the sylvics expert E.H.Wilson measured a sugi at the village called "Sugi", Tosa Prefecture, Shikoku Island, Japan, which measured 50 m in height, and 25 m in girth at breast height.